+Typically, the right to purchase the stock is not immediately available when the compensatory stock option is granted to the employee, but vests over time.
+This provides a powerful incentive for the employee to remain with the company and work to enhance the value of the company stock.

-If, prior to the expiration of the option, the price of the stock is greater than the exercise price (also known as the strike price) of the option, the option holder can receive the difference between the market value of the stock and the strike price by exercising the stock option and selling the underlying shares.
-The difference between the market value and the strike is referred to as the spread or intrinsic value.
-If the stock price drops below the strike price of the option, there is no intrinsic value and it does not make sense to exercise the options since the shares can be purchased in the open market at a lower price.
-Stock options with a strike price lower than the market value of the stock are said to be “in-the-money.”
-Those with a strike price higher than the market values of the stock are said to be “underwater.”
+If, prior to the expiration date of the option, the option’s exercise price (a.k.a. the “strike price”) is lower than the market price of the stock, then the option holder can receive the difference between the exercise price and the market value of the stock by simply exercising the stock option and then selling the underlying shares.
+This difference between the exercise price and the market value of the stock is referred to as the spread or intrinsic value.
+In this case, when the exercise price is lower than the market value, the spread is positive and the option is said to be “in-the-money.”

+If, however, the market price drops below the exercise price of the option, there is no intrinsic value and it does not make sense to exercise the options since the shares can be purchased in the open market at a lower price.
+Those options with an exercise price higher than the market values of the stock are said to be “underwater” because they have no intrinsic value.